A lot of people comment or send me messages with some of the following questions:

 It’s interesting now that I’ve experienced my silent suffering, I can see it clearly in the people I interact with.

 Today, I watch people with their energy-depleted faces.
-I physically see toxic burden on their bodies and the pain in their eyes.
-I hear their hurt in their words.
-And I can see their suffering through their tough exterior.
+I physically see their tired eyes, dull skin, and pain on their faces.
+I hear the hurt in their words.
+And I can see the suffering through their tough exterior.

 The thing is, you don’t have to suffer in silence anymore.